khairulslt/Bubble-Game-/README.md

 * Added Modal buttons to kickstart a new user's experience
 * Edited visibility (scale/hue) of the bubbles
 * Cleaned up code, added a small JS script to prevent FOUC
+* Was first deployed from scratch on a Heroku Server
-* Deployed from scratch with a Nginx Server on a Ubuntu Remote Desktop(Digital Ocean)
+* Finalized deployment to a Nginx Server on a Ubuntu Remote Desktop(Digital Ocean)

 ## Built With